 After you’ve added captions to your video, you can choose how to incorporate them.
 Closed captions give users the option to show or hide your text, while open captions will always be visible in the video.

-Accessibility in the classroom is extremely important for students.
-Screencast-O-Matic has made it easy to create accessible videos with caption features to help more students learn.
-By adding captions, it helps students access, understand, and engage with your videos.
+Accessibility is extremely important for everyone.
+Screencast-O-Matic has made it easy to create accessible videos with caption features.
+By adding captions, it helps your audience access, understand, and engage with your videos.